Nostrana (restaurant): Reception

 Nostrana was included in The Oregonians 2012 overview of the city's best pizza and 2014 list of Portland's ten best restaurants bars.
 Nostrana ranked number 6 in the paper's 2015 list of Portland's 101 best restaurants, and number 3 on the same list in 2016.
 In 2017, The Oregonians Michael Russell wrote: "On a perfect night here, the famous radicchio salad, the al dente pastas draped in tomato-butter sauce or sage butter and the attentive service can make you think you're eating at the best restaurant in Portland.
 Even when the kitchen isn't firing on all cylinders, Nostrana remains the neighborhood Italian joint of your dreams."
 Nostrana ranked third in the best pasta restaurants category of The Oregonians annual readers choice awards in 2024.
+It ranked second in the best restaurant category of the same poll in 2025.

 In 2005, Willamette Week contributor Roger Porter described Nostrana as "a rustic yet beautiful Italian restaurant with a kitchen that turns out some of the most honest, authentic food in the city".
 The newspaper's Martin Cizmar wrote a review in 2016 called, "Nostrana Is What People Mean When They Ask for 'A Nice Italian Place with Good Wine, in which he described Nostrana as "a classic" restaurant with "a steady, restrained fine-touching that delights traditionalists".
 Nostrana was included in Willamette Weeks 2016 lists "My Oh My, Portland's 8 Best Pizza Pies" and "Our Favorite Italian Spots in Portland", as well as the 2017 list of best restaurants along southeast Portland's Belmont and Hawthorne districts.
 Nostrana was also included in the paper's lists of the city's best happy hours.